 6. Grand Canyon National Park

 Is it possible to see the Grand Canyon on a day trip from Vegas?
 Possible, yes.
-Recommended, no. Unless, of course, you have the budget to do a helicopter tours.
+Recommended, no. Unless, of course, you have the budget to do a helicopter tour.

 These bucket list adventures give guests sweeping views of Vegas, the Hoover Dam, the Colorado River and the Grand Canyon.
 Add ons include stops at the Grand Canyon Skywalk or landings on the canyon floor or Valley of Fire State Park.
 You’ll pay several hundred dollars per person for the experience.